chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 Collect Compliance Scan Data
 +++++++++++++++++++++++++++++++++++++++
 You can add the ``mycompany_wrapper::default`` recipe to an existing run-list; however, in the example below, we will bootstrap a node with the ``mycompany_wrapper::default`` recipe and run a series of baseline checks against a new node.
+For more information, see :doc:`knife bootstrap </knife_bootstrap>`

 .. code-block:: bash